chmonster/rust_roguelike_tutorial/DESIGN_DOC.md

 - Unicode (post-ASCII) tile art
   - custom tiles have already been widely explored
   - but CP437 is a cliche
+  - Requires elbow-deep work in Rltk
 - extending the grid
   - Grid edge topological connections and wraparounds
   - Torus, Platonic solids (cube, dodecahedron, icosahedron), Sphere, Dyson sphere, Klein bottle, Pyramid
   - Random terrain generation integrated with zone theme
 - Word balloon conversations
   - tooltip-like
-  - possibly with crpg-type conversation options
+  - possibly with crpg-type conversation options (Baldur's Gate)
 ### Entities
 - Doors leading to unconnected spaces (ie non random teleport)
+- What else can traps, walls, water do?
 - different takes on rpg mobs, races, loot etc.
   - Gold not taken as currency?
   - Guns, parachutes, vehicles?
 - item use not necessarily revealed on acquisition
   - avoiding rogue/rpg item cliches
+- Mobs operating outside turn cycle - pseudo-realtime gameplay
+  - eg random swarm, acting each tick rather than each turn
 - Use of chaos as appropriate to plot/progression
 ### Controls
 - Minimalist controls and UI
   - WASM/browser